kontenta/kontour/README.md

   - Tool widgets for feedback messages, crumbtrail, and item history.
 - Admin route groups with configurable url-prefix and domain.
 - Reusable form input Blade includes/components.
-- Authorization for `AdminLink`s ensures current user has privileges before printing links.
+- Authorization for `AdminLink`s ensures that the current user has privileges before echoing links.

 ## Architecture